doremi31618/Unity3D_Psychological_Experiment_GKT/README.md

     <li>confidence : the posibility that pupil lab think it is correct data</li>
     <li>GazeMode : which eye is been record, 0 means right eye , 1 means left eye</li>
     <li>gazePoint3d : the mapping data from eye ball to visual target</li>
+    <li>standardCalibrationPoint : the position of calibration point in 3d space</li>
     <li>pupilTimeStamp</li>

   </ul>